British teen sentenced over gang rape claim in Cyprus resort

 She claimed she was attacked by 12 Israeli tourists on July 17 at the Pambos Napa Rocks hotel in the resort of Ayia Napa, where she was staying.
 But 10 days later the woman retracted her statement, and police arrested her.

-Her lawyer, Michael Polak, from the advocacy group Justice Abroad, previously told CNN that she had been coerced into making the statement, had been denied legal representation, and was suffering from PTSD (post traumatic stress disorder)
+Another one of the woman's lawyers, Michael Polak, from the advocacy group Justice Abroad, previously told CNN that she had been coerced into making the statement, had been denied legal representation, and was suffering from post traumatic stress disorder.

+Her legal team told reporters outside the court Tuesday that she would be returning home to Britain later that day.
+They will be challenging her conviction, taking it to the Supreme Court of Cyprus and all the way to the European Court of Human Rights if necessary, the UK's PA Media news agency reported.

-During sentencing, according to the UK's PA Media news agency, Judge Michalis Papathanasiou told the court: "All the evidence shows that she had lied and prevented the police from doing other serious jobs."
+It added that during sentencing, Judge Michalis Papathanasiou told the court: "All the evidence shows that she had lied and prevented the police from doing other serious jobs."

 The judge added that the woman's "psychological state, her youth, that she has been away from her family, her friends and academic studies this year" had led him to "give her a second chance" and suspend the sentence for three years.